geo47/asr-ar/README.md

 ## Evaluation

-The model can be evaluated as follows on the Arabic test data of [Common Voice](https://huggingface.co/datasets/common_voice).
+The model can be evaluated as follows on the Arabic test data of [Common Voice](https://huggingface.co/datasets/common_voice). `python eval_asr.py`

 ```python
 import torch